mashed-potatoes/PotatoNV/README.md

 > **Note**
 >
-> `Disable FBLOCK` checkbox disables a special securtiy check.
+> `Disable FBLOCK` checkbox disables a special security check.
 > That modification allows you to flash/erase secure partitions or execute oem commands,
 > that are not available with normal unlocking by unlock code \[`USERLOCK`].